 A 1918 ad located by Ken McIntyre.

 The building later served as offices for the Highland Park News Herald.
-Joe Vogel notes that a remodel of the former theatre by Clifford Balch was announced in the July 28, 1933 issue of Southwest Builder & Contractor, perhaps on the occasion of the paper's taking over the building.
-In the 1980s the by-then-gutted theatre was used by a repertory company and called the Outback Theatre.
+In the 1980s the space was used by a repertory company and called the Outback Theatre.
 Cinema Treasures contributor MRY886 reports that the rep troupe collapsed in the early 1990s.
+U.S. Office Machines was a long-time tenant in the corner retail space fronting on Figueroa.

+Status: The building survives and is now used for retail.
+Sunbeam Vintage is in the former auditorium with an entrance at 106 S. Avenue 58.
 Google offers a 360 degree interior walk through.
 Thanks to David Zierraton for finding it.

 1916 - A sliver of the Sunbeam can be seen at the far left of the card.
 Thanks to Noirish Los Angeles contributor Ethereal Reality for locating the card on eBay.
 It's featured on Noirish post #53666.